PEC-CSS/AI/clustering/README.md

 - **Agglomerative Clustering**: A hierarchical clustering technique based on merging clusters.
 - **DBSCAN**: A density-based clustering method, useful for identifying clusters of arbitrary shape.
 - **K-Means**: A popular clustering method that partitions data into a specified number of clusters.
+- **K-Medoids**: A robust clustering algorithm that partitions data into clusters by selecting actual data points (medoids) as cluster centers.
+It minimizes the sum of dissimilarities between points and their assigned medoid, making it more resilient to outliers than K-Means.
 - **Spectral Clustering**: A technique for clustering data that is not linearly separable, using eigenvalues of a similarity matrix.
 - **Clustering Quality Evaluation**: Evaluate the performance of various clustering algorithms
 - **Comparison of Various Clustering Algorithms**: Compare various clustering algorithms to find which one suits your data the best.